LSB: Local Self-Balancing MCMC in Discrete Spaces: Background

 \section{Background}

 } We consider the problem of sampling from a distribution $p$ with a support defined over a large finite discrete sample space $\mathcal{X}$, i.e. $p(\mathbf{x})=\tilde{p}(\mathbf{x})/\sum_{\mathbf{x}''\in\mathcal{X}}\tilde{p}(\mathbf{x}'')$, where the normalization term cannot be tractably computed and only $\tilde{p}$ can be evaluated.
 One solution to the problem consists of sampling using MCMC~\cite{neal1993probabilistic}.
 The main idea of MCMC is to sequentially sample from a tractable surrogate distribution, alternatively called proposal, and to use an acceptance criterion to ensure that generated samples are distributed according to the original distribution.
-More formally, MCMC is a Markov chain with a transition probability of the form:
+More formally, MCMC is a Markov chain with a transition probability of the form:\footnote{For all $\mathbf{x},\mathbf{x}'\in\mathcal{X}$ such that $\mathbf{x}\neq\mathbf{x}'$, see the Supplementary material for the complete form}